mikyll/Mobile-Systems-M/Mobile Systems M.md

 When an activity starts it's pushed on top of the stack.

+important concept of Task: for each app in execution, the different activities that has been started for this app are organized in task (android modeling of the concept of conversation) e.g. I have a complex high level operation to be completed for the user, I split it in different steps

+each activity is one step of the high level operation, and you pass them to

+a task in android is represented as a stack

+only the activity on top of the stack is the one currently running.

+each app has a task describing the set of operations.

+the task support is not so separated app per app: it's very frequent/common in android that when a user interacts with the activity of an app, it triggers the activity from another app.

 #### Intent and IntentFilter
 Intent is used to specify a "control passing".